buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 **CAPTION: Vic Bell’s Gloo icons were designed to help app designer Roberto Ortiz inject a little more life and character into his user interface designs.
 These are just a handful drawn from [a very detailed and precise icon set created for the project](https://www.behance.net/gallery/59585629/Gloo).**

-Icons aren’t really the same as elements, rather **you might use them within elements or in addition to elements** to create a user interface that communicates clearly. **Icons are an incredibly powerful part of the UI designer’s toolkit** and are an important part of user interface design.
+Icons aren’t really the same as components, rather **you might use them within components or in addition to components** to create a user interface that communicates clearly. **Icons are an incredibly powerful part of the UI designer’s toolkit** and are an important part of user interface design.

 Icons, or pictograms, **convey information through the use of representational symbols** and are useful where **cross-cultural communication** is important.

-**You’ve doubtless encountered icons, certainly you will have in an airport when you’re perhaps lost** – in a strange land, where you perhaps don’t speak the local language – and are looking for something. **Icons help you** to: find a toilet (should you need to spend a penny!); find a taxi rank (if you’re in a hurry); or find the departures gates (when you’re invariably running late).
+**You’ve doubtless encountered icons, certainly you will have in an airport when you’re perhaps lost** – in a strange land, where you perhaps don’t speak the local language – and are looking for something. **Icons help you** to: find a toilet (should you need to spend a penny); find a taxi rank (if you’re in a hurry); or find the departures gates (when you’re invariably running late).

 The use of icons in this context, and their ability to supercede language, are **a testament to their power as non-verbal forms of communication**.
 It’s this ability to transcend language – working across different languages, or accompanying different languages – that makes them so useful in interface design.

-We live in an increasingly global world and the websites and applications we build often have a global audience.
+We live in an increasingly global world and **the websites and applications we build often have a global audience**.
 As such, adding icons to your UI toolbox is a great way to ensure your interfaces speak to the widest possible audience.

 Drawing icons is a specialist skill (although like any skill, it can be learned).
 There are many talented icon designers and I’ll be interviewing a particularly gifted one – Vic Bell – in [Chapter 8: Project X-Rays](https://github.com/buildingbeautifuluis/bbuis/blob/master/08-Chapter-8-Project-X-Rays.md).

-If your budget won’t stretch to cover a specialist icon designer [The Noun Project](https://thenounproject.com) is an excellent resource that is bound to have an icon to suit every eventuality.
+If your budget won’t stretch to cover a specialist icon designer, [The Noun Project](https://thenounproject.com) is an excellent resource that is bound to have an icon to suit every eventuality.

 Founded in 2010, The Noun Project, “celebrates the world’s visual language,” and offers over two million curated icons created by a global community.

-That said – as the illustrations in this section clearly demonstrate – commissioning a bespoke icon set by a specialist designer can add a great deal of personality and life to your user interface design and is worth considering.
+That said – as the illustrations in this chapter clearly demonstrate – **commissioning a bespoke icon set by a specialist designer can add a great deal of personality and life to your user interface design** and is worth considering.

 ### From Cave Paintings to the Present Day